tkirkland/ScreenMon/README.md

 Don't forget to review the system-level dependencies section for non-Python dependencies instructions.

-## System-Level Dependencies
+## Dependencies

-It might require some system level dependencies:
+The script requires some system level dependencies:

 - `python3-gi`
 - `python3-gi-cairo`
 - `gir1.2-gtk-3.0`

+## The following Python libraries are needed as well:

+- `pydbus`
+-
 ## Install

 On Ubuntu, you can install them by running: